tgnemecek/locamex/readme.md

 ### Medium Priority:

+-Make RegisterContainers/Modular SearchBar to be outside the scrolling div;
+-Make All lists sort by description, contracts sorts by id (or date);
 -Test Billing with broken values and long remainders, possible to encounter NaN.
 -Add server-side security for meteor methods (simple-schema, required fields);
 -Fix table in RegisterPacks where it divides the table randomly;